Twasi/twasi-docs/docs/getting-started/plugin-commands.md

 #### Adding subcommands

-To add some subcommands to your controller you need to return a SubCommandCollection on the *getSubCommands()* function.
+To add some subcommands to your controller, you need to return a SubCommandCollection on the *getSubCommands()* function.

 **First subcommand**